flash62au/EngineDriver_Home/docs/configuration/gamepads.rst

    <br />

-All the buttons plus the four directions of te DPad can be set to any of the following actions
+All the buttons plus the four directions of the DPad can be set to any of the following actions:

-* All Stop |br|\ stops all locos controled by the device only.
+* All Stop |br|\ Stops all locos controled by the device only.
 * Stop
 * Forward
 * Reverse